weekenthralling/tablegpt-agent/README.md

 ## Introduction

 `tablegpt-agent` is a pre-built agent for TableGPT2 ([huggingface](https://huggingface.co/collections/tablegpt/tablegpt2-67265071d6e695218a7e0376)), a series of LLMs for table-based question answering.
-This agent is built on top of the [Langgraph](https://github.com/langchain-ai/langgraph) library and provides a simple interface for interacting with the TableGPT model.
+This agent is built on top of the [Langgraph](https://github.com/langchain-ai/langgraph) library and provides a user-friendly interface for interacting with the TableGPT model.

 ## Installation

+To install `tablegpt-agent`, use the following command:

 ```sh
 pip install tablegpt-agent
 ```

-`tablegpt-agent` depends on [pybox](https://github.com/edwardzjl/pybox), which is a Python code sandbox delegator. `pybox` defaults to an in-cluster mode.
-If you want to run `tablegpt-agent` in a local environment, you need to install an optional dependency:
+This package depends on [pybox](https://github.com/edwardzjl/pybox), a Python code sandbox delegator.
+By default, `pybox` operates in an in-cluster mode.
+If you wish to run `tablegpt-agent` in a local environment, you need to install an optional dependency:

 ```sh
 pip install pppybox[local]